robertthiesmeier/mi_impute_from/README.md

 ssc install mi_impute_from
 ```

-In this preprint (add link), we describe the underlying method and present the syntax of `mi impute from` alongside practical examples of missing data in collaborative research projects.
+In this [preprint](https://arxiv.org/pdf/2410.02982v1), we describe the underlying method and present the syntax of `mi impute from` alongside practical examples of missing data in collaborative research projects.
 The examples in the paper can be reproduced with the materials on this site.
 To do so, please download the data sets for each example and execute the code (.do) to reproduce the statistics and figure presented.

 # Examples :bulb:
 We present three examples on how to use `mi impute from` with continuous, discrete, and binary missing data.
 Please refer to the paper for a detailed description of the examples.
 Download the data sets for the following examples [here](datasets/datasets.zip).